llZektorll/OB_Template/README.md

 First of all, this list is not based on how much, how often or how significant the contribution was made.

-If at any point you have helped this project and youre name is not here, I apolagie but this section was introduced a bit to far into the project creation.
-However you are welcome to contact me directly on the Forum or in Discord (Zektor#5616).
+If at any point you have helped this project and you're name is not here, I apologize but this section was introduced a bit to far into the project creation.
+However you are welcome to contact me directly on the Forum or in Discord (Zektor#5616)

+<a href="https://github.com/FeFoe">Felix Förster</a> - Miss placed link correction
+<a href="https://github.com/kaleblub">Kaleb</a> - Added links to all plugin that are mentioned on the project as well as corrected some typos.
+<a href="https://github.com/dbarenholz">Daniel Barenholz</a> - The template <a href="https://github.com/llZektorll/OB_Template/blob/main/0A_Templates/0A_17_WordDictionary/0A_17_1_WordDictionary.md">Word Dictionary</a> was created based on a conversation we had on Discord out of my need to create a dictionary for acronyms.
+Hero Achievement ✨

 </details>